JulioMCruz/WikiPay/docs/X402-IMPLEMENTATION.md

 **x402** is the modern implementation of this vision using Web3 technology.

-## WikiPay as x402 Facilitator
+## zkWiki as x402 Facilitator

-WikiPay acts as a **decentralized 402 payment facilitator** that enables:
+zkWiki acts as a **decentralized 402 payment facilitator** that enables:

 1. ✅ **Content Monetization** - Creators publish paywalled content
 2. ✅ **Micropayments** - Sub-dollar payments via cryptocurrency